fadiabdelrahim/Active-Directory/README.md

   <img src=images/Picture144.png>
 </p>

-We configured NAT on the Domain Controller, and the Domain Controller has routing configured so its job is to forward traffic from the clients to the internet.
+<div align="center">We configured NAT on the Domain Controller, and the Domain Controller has routing configured so its job is to forward traffic from the clients to the internet.
 Because of this configuration the clients are going to use the internal NIC of the Domain Controller as their default gateway/router.
-Enter the Domain Controller IP address that has NAT
+Enter the Domain Controller IP address that has NAT</div>

 <p align="center"><img src=images/Picture145.png></p>
 <p align="center"><img src=images/Picture146.png></p>

-When you install Active Directory on the Domain Controller it automatically installs DNS.
-Because of that we are going to use the Domain Controller as our DNS server
+<div align="center">When you install Active Directory on the Domain Controller it automatically installs DNS.
+Because of that we are going to use the Domain Controller as our DNS server</div>

 <p align="center">
   <img src=images/Picture147.png>